 Step 3: Drilling the Leg Holes

-For these tables we only want to make holes on 1 of the triangles which will be the bottom side and we leave the top part without holes.
+For these tables we only want to make holes on 1 of the triangleswhich will be the bottom side, leaving the top side as it is.

-To make the leg holes we will be using the same mark we used for our drawing compass on the rounded edges.
+To make the leg holes we will be using the same mark we used to draw our rounded edges.
 On this mark grab your flat wood drill bit and make the holes on each of the corners.

 Step 4: Gluing Both Sides Together